vmware-archive/ModSecurity-envoy/README.md

 As Envoy is the de-facto standard proxy in kubernetes deployments and is usually deployed in every pod you can deploy this Envoy version and Enable ModSecurity-Envoy Filter on all pods or on the most important ones.

+Some of the ideas behind the project are desribed in this [blog](https://github.com/octarinesec/ModSecurity-envoy)

 ## Prerequisites

 * This repo use git-lfs so please install it from [here](https://git-lfs.github.com/) before `git clone`